Did you know there are almost 2 billion websites across the globe? In an overwhelming sea of competition, how can you ensure your website makes waves?

 - Perform a thorough website QA

-- Upload it to the hosting server
+- Upload your site to the hosting server

 - Fix bugs

-- Perform backups
+- Perform regular maintenance & backups

 Website Development Process Takeaways